amira-medhat/Stop_Watch/README.md

 # Stop_Watch
-AVR microcontroller project which was implemented with timers and interrupts handling
+- AVR project which was implemented with timers and interrupts handling
+- ATmega32 microcontroller 1MHZ CPU